Practical support and wellbeing

 If you consider that you have been harassed or discriminated against by a staff member or student, there are a number of measures in place at the University to support you.

-A good place to start is the Staff & Student Equal Opportunity unit.
+A good place to start is the Student Affairs Unit.

 The University’s Harassment and Discrimination Prevention policy and Resolution procedures provides clear guidelines on the University’s expectations of the conduct of staff, students and affiliates, and procedures for resolving issues.